panva/oauth4webapi/docs/variables/skipStateCheck.md

 • `const` **skipStateCheck**: unique `symbol`

+> [!WARNING]\
-DANGER ZONE - This option has security implications that must be understood, assessed for applicability, and accepted before use.
+> This option has security implications that must be understood, assessed for applicability, and
+> accepted before use.

 Use this as a value to [validateAuthResponse](../functions/validateAuthResponse.md) `expectedState` parameter to skip the `state` value check when you'll be validating such `state` value yourself instead.
 This should only be